movesthatmatter/movex/libs/movex/README.md

 When the client receives the reconciliatory actions (since it's reconciled state and checksum) it applies them right away and computes the next state (without intermediary renders I would say, since they might have already show some of them) and simply render the end result.

+##### 2. Ask for the whole State Again (Sub Optimal but rare)

 If the above doesn't work, for whatever reason, again dealing with Shared State is hard, we have the ultimate sling shot:

-- The Client Sends for help to the Server and the Server will respond with the latest version of the reconciled state.
-This should set thngs straight for another while, but in theory this shouldn't really happen too often.
+The Client Sends for help to the Server and the Server will respond with the latest version of the reconciled state.
+This should set things straight for another while, but in theory this shouldn't really happen too often.
 Hopefully not at all! 😇

-> Note: This is still a WIP and we'll have to come up with proper tests and validation for this as well as probably more optimizations and heuristics)*
+> Note: This is still a WIP and we'll have to come up with proper tests and validation for this as well as probably more optimizations and heuristics

-## Private State Deltas Reconciliation Strategy (WIP)
+## Private State Deltas Reconciliation Strategy (WIP & not Used at the moment)

 This describes the strategy used to apply to deltas (resulted from a movex action).